bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 What's even nicer about these embedding is that there is a great implementation from `Gensim <https://radimrehurek.com/gensim/models/poincare.html>`__.
 [2] is a technical post by the authors of Gensim describing how they implemented these embeddings.

-Here's some sample code from the documentation:
+The model is trivial to run using Gensim.
+Here's some sample code from their
+documentation:

 .. code-block:: python